What is a Will?

 We have won numerous awards for our work

-We have a panel of expert solicitors who know everything about personal law
+We have a panel of expert solicitors who are specialists in personal law

-We can get in touch at a time which is convenient for you
+We can get in touch at a time that's convenient for you

 What happens if I don't leave a Will?